kartha01/IBMPartnerDemo/README.md

 1. Product demos where you are just showing the product with some canned assets, you can use [Cloud Pak for Data Experiences](https://www.ibm.com/cloud/paks/experiences/cloud-pak-for-data)
   Not every service is provisioned, but these are live clusters with multiple people sharing the environment.
 Meaning while you can add live data (at this moment), but others can see it.
 You can spin this up in 10 minutes and have most of what you need there.
 There is internal discussions of locking this down tighter as mainly a sales tool.

+##  Other options  to think about
+  - Blue Demos (need competency to view certain assets)
+  - Quick ready-for environments with canned set of services.

 ## Persistent Demo Environment (Cost)
 If you are looking for something you can personalized, isolated and persistent, you can go down the path of a cluster of your own on IBM Cloud.
 Following the steps below, you will be responsible for infrastructure costs, but we do have some offsets that can easy this monetary pain.
 ### Prerequisite steps to get entitlement to Cloud Pak software: